For Your Eyes Only (film): Cast

-John Hollis plays the bald villain in wheelchair, voiced by Robert Rietti.
+John Hollis plays the bald villain in a wheelchair, voiced by Peter Marinker.
 The character appears in the pre-credits sequence and is both unnamed and uncredited.
 The character contains a number of characteristics of Ernst Stavro Blofeld, but could not be identified as such because of the legal reasons surrounding the Thunderball controversy with Kevin McClory claiming sole rights to the Blofeld character, a claim disputed by Eon.
 Bob Simmons, who previously portrayed Bond in the gun barrel sequences in the first three films and SPECTRE agent Colonel Jacques Bouvar in Thunderball, cameos as another villain as Gonzales's henchman who falls victim to Bond's exploding Lotus.
 Victor Tourjansky, the assistant director, has his third cameo in the Bond films as a drinking tourist; he is credited as part of the Ski Team for Stunts.
+Charles Dance appears as Claus, Locque's right-hand man in the ski slope sequence, who is later killed by one of Columbo's frogmen while holding Bond at gunpoint after the beach chase where Locque kills Lisl.

-Janet Brown plays Margaret Thatcher, who appears in the closing scene alongside John Wells as Denis Thatcher.
+Janet Brown plays Margaret Thatcher, the Prime Minister of the United Kingdom, who appears in the closing scene alongside John Wells as her husband, Denis Thatcher.